|Born||in Lakewood, Ohio, USA|

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com

-Funnyman Pat McCormick was a big guy - 6 1/2 feet tall, well over 200 pounds, and that signature walrus mustache - who always made a big impression!
+Funnyman Pat McCormick was a big guy--6 1/2 feet tall, well over 200 pounds--who, with his signature walrus mustache, always made a big impression.

 He dropped out of Harvard Law School to pursue an advertising career in New York City, but he eventually abandoned that pursuit when he began writing jokes and gags for television and nightclub performers, including Phyllis Diller and Red Skelton.